jesskelsall/astarus/campaigns/astorrel-agents/storylines/check-logging-in-arnaside.md

 - [Arnaside](../../../astarus/civilisations/kingdom-of-astor/settlements/arnaside/README.md) is built as a logging and small scale farming town.
 - Mostly self sufficient, but uses logging money to buy things it can't make.
 - People set up the town to get away from all the problems the kingdom brings.
+- They worship Malnesh at their shrine.
+- No inn, only a tavern.
+Ran by a dragonborn.
+Party can sleep in the inn overnight, as there's not really anywhere else to stay.
 - Poor logging output since the spring.
 - Traps left in the forest, several injuries.
 At least one each: amputation, death.
 - [Astornox](../../../astarus/civilisations/kingdom-of-astor/organisations/astornox.md) rarely visit and are happy to leave them alone.